msimonetto/sh1-level-editor/README.md

 ## Contributing

-Contributions are more than welcome.
-I've outlined some important project principles in [`CONTRIBUTING.md`](CONTRIBUTING.md).
-As a summary, the project itself is fairly modular/abstracted to allow for simultaneous and easy development of new panels.
+Contributions are welcomed.
+Some project guidelines are outlined in [`CONTRIBUTING.md`](CONTRIBUTING.md).
+The project itself aims to be modular/abstracted to allow for simultaneous development of new panels.

 ---